ZhaoxinFan/KITTI-2d-object-detection/README.md

 **mAP:** It is average of AP over all the object categories.

 ## Neural Network Architecture
 I experimented with faster R-CNN, SSD (single shot detector) and YOLO networks.

-**Design Choice and Reasoning**
-I chose YOLO V3 as the network architecture for experiments for the following reasons,
+I chose YOLO V3 as the network architecture for the following reasons,
 1. YOLO V3 is relatively lightweight compared to both SSD and faster R-CNN, allowing me to iterate faster.
 2. Costs associated with GPUs encouraged me to stick to YOLO V3.
 3. I wanted to evaluate performance real-time, which requires very fast inference time and hence I chose YOLO V3 architecture.

+## Implementation
+I implemented YoloV3 with Darknet backbone using Pytorch deep learning framework.

+## How to reproduce the code
+1. Install dependencies : pip install -r requirements.txt
+2. Directory structure
+- /src: contains source code
+- /data: data directory to download and extract KITTI 2D dataset (You should create this directory manually)
+  - train/
+    - images/ (Place all training images here)
+    - yolo_labels/
+  - test/
+    - images/ (Place all test images here)
+  - names.txt
+  - readme.txt